yithh/FE-Challenge-99.co/README.md

 ## Submission

-You have 2 days to complete the challenge.
-Though realistically, this shouldn't take you more than 4 hours.
+You have 7 days to complete the challenge.

-Please fork this and once you complete, send us back the forked link to rupert@99.co, benedict.bisana@99.co and try.wijono@99.co
+Please fork this and once you complete, send us back the forked link to rupert@99.co and try.wijono@99.co

 ## Questions